shinoka7/rcos-status-updates/fall_2018/week_07.md

 	Haven't been able to run shuttletracker locally so need to fix to test new features Finish implementing functionality to the component to connect to backend.
+	Start to make structures and framework for notificatons.

 ## Anything Blocking?